Taylor & Francis is proud to support Sense about Science, a charity that aims to put science and evidence in the hands of the public.

 What does peer review do for science and what does the scientific community want it to do for them?
 Does it illuminate good ideas or shut them down?
 Should it detect plagiarism, bias or fraud?
-And how can early career researchers engage with the process?
+How can early career researchers engage with the process?

-Each year Taylor & Francis supports the peer review workshops run by Sense About Science, a UK charity that aims to put science and evidence in the hands of the public.
-Free to attend, these half-day workshops are aimed at all early career researchers, scientists, social scientists, engineers and medics.
-Each event examines the process of peer review in detail through a combination of group work, panel talks from experienced editors, authors and reviewers, and audience discussion.
+Each event examined the process of peer review in detail through a combination of group work, panel talks from experienced editors, authors and reviewers, and audience discussion.